 Luyang dilaw (Turmeric) tea

-Gilbert and I had lunch yesterday with our friends, Dong and Linda Rosal, owners of 357 Boracay Resort and Mary Lindbert International.
+Gilbert and I had lunch yesterday with our friends, Dong and Linda Rosal.
 They are into homeopathy and we had a very interesting conversation about it.
 They shared with us the health benefits of “luyang dilaw” or Turmeric.
 Linda said that it is an anti-inflammatory medicinal plant.
 It cleanses the body, it detoxifies the liver, and it has many other health benefits.
 They take it twice a day.

 Before going home, we decided to buy some “luyang dilaw” at the grocery and try it out.